nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-topological-sort/index.md

 * jacket

-If Professor Bumstead's closet is a graph and the garments are vertices, then we can see that there is an order, or direction, in which the professor must don each garment.
+If Professor Bumstead's closet is a graph and the garments are vertices, then we can see that there is an order, or direction, in which the professor must suit up.
 Unless, of course, he is an absent-minded professor.

 ## Topological Sort using Depth-First Search (DFS) in JavaScript